An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: HALO: Hybrid Adaptive Lipschitzian Optimization

 \end{definition}

 In Eq. \ref{eq:formula_adaptive}, the term $\alpha_{i_k}$ is the ratio between the diagonal of the partition $\mathcal{D}_{i_k}$ and the main diagonal of the feasible set $\mathcal{D}$ (normalized to a unit hypercube).
 As the diagonal of the partition $\mathcal{D}_{i_k}$, denoted by $||\mathbf{u}_{i_k} - \mathbf{l}_{i_k}||$, decreases, the local information in the neighborhood of $\mathcal{D}_{i_k}$ becomes more precise, and the estimate of the local Lipschitz constant is primarily influenced by the norm of the gradient approximation at $\mathbf{x}_{i_k}$, namely $||\widetilde{\nabla}{f(\mathbf{x}_{i_k})}||$.
 On the other hand, if the diagonal of the partition $\mathcal{D}_{i_k}$ is approximately equal to the maximum diagonal, the local information may not be reliable, and the estimate of the local Lipschitz constant relies more on the estimate of the global Lipschitz constant $\tilde{L}_{k}$, which represents the maximum absolute variation observed during the iterations of the algorithm.
+In this way, our formula (Eq. \ref{eq:formula_adaptive}) naturally balances global and local information in a self-adaptive manner, eliminating the need for user-defined parameters as traditional local tuning techniques \cite{sergeyev1998global, sergeyev2017deterministic, sergeyev1995information, strongin2013global, gergel2015local}.

 In the following section, we define the criteria for selecting the partitions $\mathcal{D}_{i_k}$ based on the information collected from our estimates of the local Lipschitz constants.